-• For many years, the City has conducted one-day annual trainings for all fulltime staff which included sections on diversity and inclusion. • The City has created a Diversity Officer position which once filled will Manage and oversee the activities of the City's diversity, equity and inclusion programs, initiatives and functions.
+For many years, the City has conducted one-day annual trainings for all full time staff which included sections on diversity and inclusion.

 Q43.
 Please provide any supporting documents under Adaptation Priority Action #1.
 Max upload of five (5) files only.